PPPPatrick0/AstellKern-DAP-Root-Guide/README.md

 ### Process Overview
 ** This guide will walk you through three core stages: **
-* Preparation 1: Enable Developer Options and turn on USB Debugging on your device.
+* Preparation 1: Enable USB Debugging on your device.
 * Preparation 2: Obtain the decrypted system image files for your device.
 * Achieving Root: Flash the APatch-patched boot image and install the APatch Manager.